SmartOperatingBlock/automation-management-microservice/README.md

 - `BOOTSTRAP_SERVER_URL`: the kafka connection endpoint
 - `CONFIG_PATH`: the path where the microservice can find the configuration for environmental data and automation scenarios.
 - `SCHEMA_REGISTRY_URL`: the schema registry url
+- `THING_DESCRIPTION_DIRECTORY_BASE_URL`: the base url for the thing description directory.
+To this base url must be necessary to add only the id of the thing.